martinconnarty/Product-Knowledge-Documents/README.md

 Yaml Files describing specific details of vendor software to aid understanding and investigation.
 Essentially standardising a software bill of materials with some extra fields that are useful.

 ##
+#Updates (as I research this)#

+https://devblogs.microsoft.com/engineering-at-microsoft/generating-software-bills-of-materials-sboms-with-spdx-at-microsoft/ - OK so maybe there is some work here to standardise this!

+##
 Currently experimenting with this as an idea, I don't know if this has been done somewhere else.
 I'm hoping this could be used for documenting details of products as well as their dependencies to aid investigations and understanding.

 I think this could be done as part of internal development as well as externally.
 I'm not a software developer at all, so again maybe there's additional fields which could be of utility.